TektonOps/subvars/docs/03-usage-examples.md

 ## Template Functions

-In addition to the standard set of template actions and functions that come with Go, `subvars` also incorporates [sprig] for additional, commonly used functions.
+In addition to the standard set of template actions and functions that come with Go, `subvars` also incorporates sprig for additional, commonly used functions.

-i.e
 ```bash
 echo "Hey! {{ .USER | upper }} your home folder is {{ .HOME }}" | subvars
 ```